oceanwp/oceanwp/readme.txt

 Screenshot image, Copyright Stocksnap
 License: CC0 Public Domain - https://stocksnap.io/license
-Source: https://stocksnap.io/photo/ELADKTWHHU is by Aleksei Bakulin
+Source: https://stocksnap.io/photo/concert-singer-F66MXRQS1K is by Austin Neill
-Source: https://stocksnap.io/photo/2NQCKGAMDR is by Daria Shevtsova
+Source: https://stocksnap.io/photo/fireworks-celebration-R4GSFACUEC is by Travel Photographer

 == Copyright ==

-OceanWP WordPress Theme, Copyright 2020 OceanWP.org
+OceanWP WordPress Theme, Copyright 2021 OceanWP.org
 OceanWP is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify